(Last Update: 04/22/2025)

 PROS:

 - ECO-FRIENDLY: Natural beds have a smaller environmental footprint.
-They are often made from materials like organic cotton, wool, or latex.
+They are often made from organic cotton, wool, or latex.

-- FEWER CHEMICALS: Typically, they contain fewer chemicals, reducing the risk of off-gassing and related irritations.
+- FEWER CHEMICALS: Typically, they contain fewer chemicals.

 - HYPOALLERGENIC PROPERTIES: Materials like wool naturally repel dust mites.